 School of Medicine students attend a Careers in Medicine presentation in April of their graduating year.
 Visit Financial Information, Resources, Services, and Tools (FIRST) offered by the Association of American Medical Colleges (AAMC) to help manage your student debt.

-Julie Fresne, Director of AAMC Student and Resident Debt Management Services
+Julie Fresne, Director of Student Financial Services, AAMC

 School of Medicine, Keefer Auditorium

-School of Medicine Exit Counseling sessions conducted by Assistant Director Dennis Murphy IV.
+School of Medicine Exit Counseling sessions – to be conducted by Assistant Director Drew Sands.

 If you are a Federal Direct Loan ONLY borrower and have questions following your online Exit Counseling, you can schedule an individual session with SFS.